gigascience/gigadb-website/gigadb/app/tools/readme-generator/README.md

 Generate config files:
 ```
 # Generate configuration using variables in .env, GitLab, then exit
-$ docker-compose run --rm config
+$ docker-compose run --rm configure
 ```
 > db.php and test_db.php should be present in the `config` directory.
+There
+> should be a runtime/curators directory too.

 Install Composer dependencies:
 ```